ropg/m5core2_adf/README.md

 #### Low-Level, DC-Bias, power-on excursion

 The microphone level is really low, to be usable the signal needs to be digitally multiplied.
 The microphone hardware, about 120 ms after the stream being opened, sends the level down about to about twice the maximal speech volume and then over the course of a second returns to swinging around zero again, even though a noticable negative DC-bias remains.
 In my `I2S_STREAM_CFG_M5CORE2_MICROPHONE` settings I have turned on ESP-ADF's native ALC (Automatic Level Control) to fix things.
 This makes things louder, including significant noise.
 I have expermented with not feeding the first second to ALC, but couldn't get enough improvement out of that to justify a mike-only special version of `i2s_stream`.
 Signal is a bit muffled because of the placement of the microphone on the extension board and the sound having to make its way to it.
 There is an equalizer audio component that can conceivably be used to fix the audio a bit more.

+> *You might want to have a look at this [video](https://www.youtube.com/watch?v=CwIWpBqa-nM) where 'atomic14' goes over the M5Core2 audio input in detail.*

 #### SD-Card SPI pins